-- You can also hold the top of the stem with one hand and, with the other, run your fingers along either side of the stem, ripping the leaves off in one swooping motion.
-A bit more imprecise, but it saves time.
+As shown in the pics, hold the top of the stem with one hand and, with the other, run your fingers along either side of the stem, ripping the leaves off in one swooping motion.

-Quick note: if you are prepping and dressing the chopped kale to let it rest in the fridge and you're not planning on serving it immediately, then massaging isn't necessary.
+Quick note: if you are meal prepping this kale salmon salad and not planning on serving it immediately, massaging isn't necessary.
 The citrus juice of the fruits in the dressing will break down the kale's fibrous structure as massaging does.

 The homemade dressing is simple and healthy yet bold in flavors.
 All you need is: